bengabay11/wolt-delivery-telegram-bot/README.md

-# Is Restaurant Open Telegram Bot
+# Wolt Delivery Telegram Bot

-Telegram bot that notifies when a given restaurant is open.
+Python Telegram bot that monitors the delivery availability status of Wolt restaurant and sends notifications about it

 ## Features